Surveying and Mapping, BS

 General Education (beyond the AAS Land Surveying)

-Discipline-Specific General Education
+Program-Specific General Education

-ENGL:222Technical Report Writing (for Writing Second Course Requirement)3
+ENGL 222Technical Report Writing (for Writing Second Course Requirement)3

 Other General Education 1, 2